-4.A.1 Describe the a) assignment of responsibility for tracking the effect and result of measures implemented to cease/prevent/mitigate salient risks of negative impact on people, animals, society and the environment, as well as how the tracking is done in practice, b) who is responsible for evaluating the enterprise's implementation and work with due diligence, and how the evaluation is done in practice.
+4.A.1 Describe a) assignment of responsibility for tracking the effect and result of implemented measures, as well as how the tracking is carried out in practice, b) who is responsible for evaluating the enterprise's implementation and work with due diligence, and how the evaluation is carried out in practice.

 In our organization, the responsibility for tracking the effect and results of measures implemented to cease, prevent or mitigate prominent risks of negative impact on humans, animals, society and the environment is primarily assigned to Linnea or Malin, who work primarily with Due Diligance.
 Depending on the risk, other colleagues are involved, such as management, the board or other departments, depending on the situation.
 We always work close together with colleauges.
+Linnea and Malin are also repsonsible for evaluating the enterprise's implementation and work with due diligence